 The General Fund accounts for all the operating activities of SWT.
 SWT's primary funding source is the Motor Vehicle Sales Tax (MVST).
 In 2006, a constitutional amendment was passed by the state legislature dedicating one hundred percent of all state motor vehicle sales tax revenue to state-wide transportation improvement with forty percent dedicated to public transportation.
-In 2016, SWT received \$6,525,940 from MVST in accordance with the statutory formula in Minnesota Statutes, Section 473.388.
+In 2017, SWT received \$6,772,950 from MVST in accordance with the statutory formula in Minnesota Statutes, Section 473.388.

 The Metropolitan Council (MC) may also provide Suburban Transit Providers such as SWT with additional revenues known as Regionally Allocated MVST (RAMVST) above the amount required under Minnesota Statutes, Section 473.388.
 The RAMVST is distributed in accordance with the Metropolitan Council's transit revenue allocation model which is intended to preserve existing operations levels at SWT and to maintain an existing reserve in SWT's General Fund.
-SWT received \$1,047,000 under the RAMVST formula in 2016.
-While SWT continues to pursue a fair share of the RAMVST funding, we are also committed to a proactive approach to operations that relies on effectiveness and sound management decisions.
+SWT received \$359,000 under the RAMVST formula in 2017.
+The RAMVST portion of the monies collected through MVST will be allocated under a new formula beginning in 2018.

-SWT ridership totaled 1,246,090 in 2016 and generated \$2,745,131 from traditional passenger fares and \$245,553 from Ryder Cup special event passenger fares.
+SWT ridership totaled 1,148,833 in 2017 and generated \$2,882,098 in passenger fare revenue.
 Passenger fare rates are established by the Metropolitan Council.
-In 2016, passenger fare recovery of operating costs (vehicle maintenance and operations) was 29.57%, a recovery rate that exceeded the regional performance target.
+In 2017, passenger fare recovery of operating costs (vehicle maintenance and operations) was 34.27%, a recovery rate that exceeded the regional performance target.
 Subsidy represents the cost per ride less the passenger fares received.
-The SWT subsidy in 2016 was \$6.11 compared to \$6.32 in 2015.
+The SWT subsidy in 2017 was \$6.78 compared to \$6.11 in 2016.

 The Ryder Cup is an international golf event held in the United States every fourth year.
 In 2016, the Professional Golf Association's (PGA) Ryder Cup tournament was held within the SWT service area at Hazeltine Golf Course in Chaska, Minnesota.
-Included in the ridership passenger totals (104,561) and revenue (\$245,553) are significant one-time ridership and revenues generated by services provided for the Ryder Cup.
-The net revenue generated by the Ryder Cup service was \$128,905 and is reported as a Special Item in the General Fund financial statements.
+Included in the 2016 ridership passenger totals (104,561) and revenue (\$260,000) are significant one-time ridership and revenues generated by services provided for the Ryder Cup.
+The net revenue generated by the Ryder Cup service was \$128,905 and is reported as a Special Item in the 2016 General Fund financial statements.
+When comparing the 2017 and 2016 ridership, passenger fares, and fare box recovery rates, it is important to consider the Ryder Cup activity is an event that will not return to Hazeltine Golf Course until 2028.

-The Minnesota State Fair is an annual twelve day event held in Minnesota each year.
-SWT provided 100,034 rides to the Minnesota State Fair in 2016, up from 86,000 rides in 2015.
+The Minnesota State Fair is an annual twelve-day event held in Minnesota each year.
+SWT provided 99,829 rides to the Minnesota State Fair in 2017, down only slightly from 100,034 rides in 2016 despite the first fare increase since this service began.

-Several major maintenance projects were completed in 2016 and are reported in General Fund expenditures.
-The maintenance projects totaled approximately \$840,200 and included items such as:
+Several major maintenance projects were completed in 2017 and are reported in General Fund expenditures.
+The maintenance projects totaled approximately \$585,000 and included items such as: